-• ELPAC: English Language Learners making at least one level progress on the ELPAC: CUSD uses the California State Dashboard measure for English Learner Progress for this metric.
-Dashboard measures were suspended as a result of COVID, and the measure is not available to demonstrate annual progress of ELs in English language acquisition.
-A baseline goal will be established for this metric in the Fall of 2022 with the resumption of California State Dashboard measures.
+Increase the percentage of English Language Learners (ELs) making at least one level of progress on the English Language Proficiency Assessments for California (ELPAC): With the resumption of California School Dashboard reporting, the English Learner Progress Desired Outcome (goal) has been determined.
+2023.2024 ELPAC Desired Outcome: The percentage of EL students making at least one level progress on the ELPAC will meet or exceed the State of California percentage.
 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.